cchurch/api-docs/source/includes/_introduction.md

 You may also want to purchase a development hardware kit from us (so you can connect some cameras).
 These are available at a large discount for developers.
 You can get an Eagle Eye Bridge and even some cameras from us for development and testing.
 Just email us for more info and pricing

-The API Key should be located in the header under the "Authorization" key with a colon appended to it
+The API Key should be located in the header under the `'Authorization'` key with a colon appended to it

 <aside class="notice">User password authentication is still required</aside>